Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Asymptotic Results

 We consider for all units a unified rotation matrix defined as $H = \frac{1}{NT} \tilde{D}^\I \tilde{\Lambda}^\T \Lambda F^\T F$ which is essentially the same conventional rotation matrix as in \cite{bai2002determining}.
 This yields the decomposition

-We show in the Appendix that the cross-section averages of the square of $(a)$, $(b)$ and $(c)$ converge to 0 at the rate $O_P \Lp \min\Lp \frac{1}{N}, \frac{1}{T} \Rp\Rp$.
+We show that the cross-section averages of the square of $(a)$, $(b)$ and $(c)$ converge to 0 at the rate $O_P \Lp \min\Lp \frac{1}{N}, \frac{1}{T} \Rp\Rp$.
 The key difference compared with the fully observed factor analysis is the last term.
 If $\frac{1}{T} F^\T F \xrightarrow{P} \Sigma_F$ and $\frac{1}{|\tlq_{ij}|} \sum_{t \in \tlq_{ij}} F_t F_t^\T \xrightarrow{P} \Sigma_F$, we can show that $H_j - H = O_P \Lp \min \Lp \frac{1}{\sqrt{N}}, \frac{1}{\sqrt{T}} \Rp \Rp$.
-This rate is sufficiently fast to obtain consistency but will contribute to the asymptotic normal distribution.
-Note that the correction term $H_j - H$ is a fundamental problem for any estimator that makes use of all observations.
-The estimator in \cite{bai2019matrix} can avoid this term by neglecting partially observed entries, which means that in general, they are using less information.\footnote{The estimator of \cite{bai2019matrix} is optimized for the block structure of a simultaneous adoption pattern.
+This rate is sufficiently fast to obtain consistency, but will contribute to the asymptotic normal distribution.
+Note that the correction term $H_j - H$ is a fundamental problem for any estimator that makes use of all observations.\footnote{The estimator in \cite{bai2019matrix} can avoid this term by neglecting partially observed entries, which means that in general, they are using less information.
+The estimator of \cite{bai2019matrix} is optimized for the block structure of a simultaneous adoption pattern.
 It runs two PCA estimates for the block with full cross-sectional observations and the block with full time-series observations.
-Hence, they can infer the ``local' rotation matrices for each block and rotate the estimates to avoid the correction term $H_j - H$.
-However, this comes at the cost of neglecting all partially observed entries that are not in one of the two fully observed blocks, which can result in a loss of efficiency by using fewer observations.
-If the observation pattern is more complex, for example, a staggered adoption design, the only way to use all data and avoid the variance correction term is to estimate multiple ``local'' rotation matrices, which is in general not feasible as the ``local blocks'' are generally not large enough.}
+Hence, they can infer the ``local'' rotation matrices for each block and rotate the estimates to avoid the correction term $H_j - H$. \cite{cahan2021factor} leverage the block structure, and in the first step run PCA to estimate factors on the block with full-series observations, so that the correction term $H_j - H$ is avoided.
+If we seek to use full observations in the first step, which is what we propose in this paper, then the correction term $H_j - H$ cannot be avoided. }

 The next theorem shows the consistency of the estimated loadings.